-According to the Human Rights Commission of Pakistan (HRCP), every year 1,000 Sindhi girls between the age of 12 and 28 are forcibly married and converted to Islam.
-Every month, between 40 to 60 girls are taken from Sindh alone.
-Meaning, almost 2 Sindhi girls are abducted and forcibly married every day.
+According to the Human Rights Commission of Pakistan (HRCP), every year 1,000 Sindhi girls between the age of 12 and 28 from religious minorities in Sindh are forcibly married and converted to Islam.
+Every month, between 40 to 60 girls are taken from Sindh, averaging almost 2 Sindhi girls being abducted and forcibly married every single day.
 The HRCP also reports that between January 1st, 2004 and May 17th, 2018 there were 7,430 cases of such abductions in Sindh, however it is believed the number could be much higher.
-Police often do not take reports of forced conversion of Sindhi girls seriously, and therefore do not file a First Information Report (FIR), without a FIR the cases of these Sindhi girls can not be investigated.
-It is also against the law for anyone in Pakistan under the age of 18 to get married without parental permission, but the kidnappers will claim that the family is anti-Muslim and that the Sindhi girl is actually 18 years old or older and the documents provided are forged.
-Girls above 18 are often already married but until 2017 only Muslim marriages were recognized by the state, making it impossible to prove.
-When these girls are abducted, Sindhi families lose their daughters forever.

 These girls do not usually speak out against their captors as they are often coerced into silence through threats of violence against either themselves or their families.
 According to the Human Rights Commission of Pakistan, families who try to report their daughters as missing are often ignored by the police and their First Information Report (FIR) is never submitted.
 This is especially important because without a FIR there is not record of the crime and no way to persecute those who have committed it.
 When cases do make it to court they often rule in favor of the ‘husband’.

 In the past there have been bills proposed in order to protect these girls (Sindh Criminal Law) but they have either failed to pass or are ignored by the courts.